opendatamesh-initiative/odm-specification-dpdescriptor/DEVELOPMENT.md

 # Data Product Descriptor Specification Development Guide

 This document describes the Data Product Descriptor Specification (DPDS) development processes.

-These processes have been established to provide an open and transparent mechanism for deciding how to evolve DPDS.
+These processes have been established to provide an open and transparent mechanism for evolving DPDS.

 When contributing to the DPDS evolution consider the [Code of Conduct](https://github.com/opendatamesh-initiative/.github/blob/main/CODE_OF_CONDUCT.md) to better understand expected and unacceptable behavior.

 While participating in the specification evolution is a valuable contribution, there are also other popular ways to contribute listed [here](CONTRIBUTING.md)

 This document will be adjusted as practicality dictate